 Here, we demonstrate the polarization rotation model that calculates the path power for polarized antenna arrays.
 We do this by setting up the simulation with different H/V polarized antennas at the transmitter and at the receiver.
 Then we define a circular track around the receiver.
 When the receiver moves around the transmitter, it changes its antenna orientation according to the movement direction.
 In this way, all possible departure and elevation angles are sampled.
-Depending on the antenna orientation, the polarizations are either aligned (e.g. the Tx is V-polarized and the Rx is V-polarized), they are crossed (e.g. the Tx is V-polarized and the Rx is N-polarized), they are those two.
+Depending on the antenna orientation, the polarizations are either aligned (e.g. the Tx is V-polarized and the Rx is V-polarized), they are crossed (e.g. the Tx is V-polarized and the Rx is H-polarized) or the polarization orientation is in between those two.
 The generated channel coefficients should reflect this behavior.